TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 Notice what changed.

 The vague instruction became smaller steps.
-One step even includes a decision:
+One step includes a decision:

-Decision pattern:

 ```text
 If it is late: